Soft Matter Photonics

-Our research focuses on the design and development of new opto-electronic and photonic devices that are based upon soft-matter such as liquid crystals and polymers.
+The Soft Matter Photonics Group was established in 2013 by Professors Stephen Morris and Steve Elston.
+Our research focuses on the design and development of new optoelectronic and photonics technologies that are based primarily upon soft-materials such as liquid crystals and polymers.
+In recent years, we have also been developing fabrication techniques dedicated specifically to the design and manufacture of next-generation soft optoelectronic devices.
 The research sits at the interface between engineering, materials science and physics and includes the development of new electro-optic effects and materials for photonics applications.
-Our research is largely experimental in nature, but is also underpinned by theoretical studies.
-Some of the devices and technologies that we study include organic lasers, photo-voltaic devices, smart windows and display devices.
+Our research is largely experimental in nature, but is also underpinned by theoretical studies and device modelling led by Professor Steve Elston.
+At present, the focus of the research group is on technologies such as:

 - Thin Film Diffractive Optic Elements,

 - Thin Film lasers,

 - Polymer Templating

 The research group is located in the Department of Engineering Science at the University of Oxford.
 The laboratories include a wet lab facility for the preparation of liquid crystal and polymer materials/devices, an optical polarising microscopy suite equipped with optical polarising microscopes, fluorescence microscopes, atomic force microscope, UV-vis spectrometers and refractometers.
 There are three laser laboratories (equipped with a variety of laser technologies) and one printing suite equipped with a Microfab JetLab II printer as well as a range of 3D printers.
 We also have access to a suite of other facilities including e-beam lithography, SEM, TEM, ALD, and PECVD.

 The Soft Matter Photonics Group is also member of the Oxford Photonics Network and the Oxford Space Network.